GliaX/bigbluebutton-installer/README.md

 Copy `sample.env` to `.env` and update the values for your environment.
 `RESERVED_IP` should be set to your DigitalOcean reserved IP so the droplet is assigned that address after creation.
 The droplet's public IP is automatically detected when the droplet is created.
+Use the reserved IP when connecting over SSH.

 If you have a DigitalOcean block storage volume, set `BLOCK_STORAGE_NAME` to the name of that volume and it will be attached and mounted at `/opt/bbb-docker/data`.